Young Screenwriters’ Conference 2023

 - Leslie Connor is the author of middle grade books, All Rise for the Honorable Perry T. Cook, Crunch, and Waiting for Normal, and books for teens, The Things You Kiss Goodbye and Dead on Town Line, as well as the picture book, Miss Bridie Chose a Shovel.

 The Teacher Consultants of the Shenandoah Valley Writing Project are proud to have provided Young Writer’s Workshops since 2005 for the children of the Shenandoah Valley.

 In 2013, the teachers formed a 501(c)(3) non-profit organization to better serve the youth of the area.
-Under this designation the newly formed enterprise can accept your tax deductible contributions and grant funding to expand opportunities for underserved students in our area.
-We invite you visit our website and donate.
+Under this designation, the newly formed enterprise can accept your tax-deductible contributions and grant funding to expand opportunities for underserved students in our area.
+We invite you to visit our website and donate.

 Project Write partners with the Children’s Literature Workshop every year in June.
 As teachers learn from award-winning authors, our young writers have the chance to write with the outstanding authors who visit each year.

 In 2016, students worked with authors Jewell Parker Rhodes (Ninth Ward and other award-winning titles), Lisa Graff (2013 National Book Award Nominee), Jacqueline Davies (The Lemonade War series), and Grace Lin (Newberry Honor Where the Mountain Meets the Moon).

 In 2015, Newberry Medal winner Kwame Alexander met with 40 young, aspiring writers and invited them to say “Yes!” when the world says “No.” Kwame was both inspiring and inspired.
 In his words, the students were “Awesome!” joining in both writing and sharing.
 Kwame spent time signing the students’ copies of his award-winner Crossover and took pictures with the group.
 A memorable morning.